The guidelines in this article have been replaced with the updated recommendations, Driving and diabetes guidelines 2018: what do you need to know?

 The most significant driving hazard for people with diabetes is unrecognized hypoglycemia.
 Numerous studies have explored driving performance by using driving simulators during induced hypoglycemia in people with type 1 diabetes.
 These studies showed conclusively that driving performance starts to worsen when blood sugar levels go below 3.8 mmol/L.

-In 2015, the Canadian Diabetes Association updated its recommendations for private and commercial drivers (the guidelines were last updated in 2003).
+In 2015, Diabetes Canada updated its recommendations for private and commercial drivers (the guidelines were last updated in 2003).
 The recommendations highlight the active role that people with diabetes should play in assessing their fitness to drive, particularly with respect to hypoglycemia.

 The recommendations are very extensive, and include specific advice regarding: